vc-abs/at/readMe.md

 * [JyotishyaMitra](https://github.com/VicharaVandana/jyotishyamitra/), a python package by Shyam Bhat.

 ## Notes
-* Some computations might be off by a few minutes.
+* Accuracy of the computations are affected by the chosen Ayanamsa.
-* The preferred ayanamsa is "ay_raman" as it's closer to the Pushya at 16Cn, suggested by PVN Rao.
+* The preferred ayanamsa is "raman" as it's closer to the Pushya at 16Cn, suggested by PVN Rao.
 * Jagannatha Hora seems to be more stable in handling higher latitudes than JyotishApp.
 * Astrology software in general seem to have at least a few minor bugs in handling sunrise and sunset times at higher latitudes.
 * Some names are in English and other in Sanskrit.
 This is a temporary situation for operational efficiency.